 We do not currently have any specific plans to incur debt or use leverage.
-However, if we borrow for investment purposes in the future, we will be exposed to the risks of leverage, which may be considered a speculative investment technique.
+However, to the extent we borrow for investment purposes in the future, we will be exposed to the risks of leverage, which may be considered a speculative investment technique.
 The use of leverage magnifies the potential for gain and loss on amounts invested and therefore increases the risks associated with investing in our securities.
 In addition, the costs associated with our borrowings, including any increase in the management fee payable to our investment adviser, GSV Asset Management, will be borne by our common stockholders.
+We will not issue any preferred stock during the 12 months following completion of this offering.